BIGmama-technology/Community-devfest-2023-challange/README.md

 ## Key Guidelines
 - **No OpenAI API**: To encourage innovation, usage of the OpenAI API will result in disqualification.
 Participants must utilize open-source LLMs.
 - **Remote Machine Access**: Participants will have access to a remote server (details provided) to deploy LLMs.
 - **Prototype Development**: Building a working prototype will be rewarded with bonus points.
-Conversely, submissions limited to design mockups (e.g. Figma) will incur a penalty bhoooo.
 - **Starter Kit**: A foundational project is provided to kickstart development.

 ## Setup Instructions